Using QSVT for Matrix Inversion

-In this notebook, we will use the Quantum Singular Value Transformation (QSVT) algorithm to solve the problem of matrix inversion.
-The demo is based on the paper Grand unification of quantum algorithms.
+This notebook uses the Quantum Singular Value Transformation (QSVT) algorithm to solve the problem of matrix inversion.
+The demo is based on the Grand unification of quantum algorithms paper.

 Problem Encoding

-We will encode \(A\) in a larger Unitary matrix.
-For simplicity, we will just sample a random unitary U_a, and take it's first block as \(A\)
+We encode \(A\) in a larger unitary matrix.
+For simplicity, we just sample a random unitary U_a and take its first block as \(A\).

 import numpy as np